-- Unwelcome sexual advances. - Hostile conduct based on the person's sex or sexual orientation. - Requesting or offering sexual favors in return for job benefits. - Actions such as cornering, patting, pinching, touching or brushing against another person's body that are sexual in nature.

-- Open speculation or inquiries about another person's sex life. - Jokes, remarks, or innuendos that are sexual in nature or based on real or perceived sexual orientation about another person, or about men or women in general. - Displaying sexually explicit material in the workplace. - Conditioning work benefits on submission to sexual advances, tolerance of a sexually hostile work environment or giving preferential treatment because of another person's submission to sexual advances, or tolerance of a sexually hostile work environment.
+- Unwelcome sexual advances. - Hostile conduct based on the person's sex, sexual orientation, or gender identity. - Requesting or offering sexual favors in return for job benefits. - Actions such as cornering, patting, pinching, touching or brushing against another person's body that are sexual in nature. - Open speculation or inquiries about another person's sex life. - Jokes, remarks, or innuendos that are sexual in nature or based on real or perceived sexual orientation or gender identity about another person, or about men or women in general. - Displaying sexually explicit material in the work place. - Conditioning work benefits on submission to sexual advances, tolerance of a sexually hostile work environment or giving preferential treatment because of another person's submission to sexual advances, or tolerance of a sexually hostile work environment.